You are here

 Overview of black knot

-This disease is caused by the fungus Apiosporina morbosa and typically affects both wild and cultivated cherry, chokecherry, and plum species.
+This disease is caused by the fungus Apiosporina morbosa and typically affects both wild and cultivated cherry, chokecherry and plum species.
 Black cherry and pin cherry are not susceptible to black knot.

-Signs and symptoms of black knot
+Symptoms of black knot

 Black knot causes galls (or swellings) to occur on branches, twigs, and/or the main trunk.
 Galls typically appear soft and olive green when newly formed, but eventually become hard and black with age.
-Several galls can infect a single tree and usually cause branch death beyond the area of the infection.
+Several galls can infect a single tree and usually causes branch death beyond the area of the infection.
 These galls, which are longer than wide, may extend up the branch from a few inches to a foot or more.
 They are especially noticeable before the leaves emerge in the spring.